Outdoor Skin Over Time

 Alpha Lipoic Acid

 A universal antioxidant involved in mitochondrial energy production.
-It reduces oxidative stress and may improve the appearance of fine lines, improve skin texture, and minimizes pore appearance.
+It reduces oxidative stress and may improve the appearance of fine lines, improve skin texture, and minimize pore appearance.

 Vitamin C (Including Stable Esters)